Edoardo Weber

 Weber was a member of the Italian Fascist Party.
 In 1937, he received the Order of the Crown of Italy and, in 1943, the Order of Merit for Labour.

-Bologna was liberated on April 21 of 1945 by the Italian Co-belligerent Army.
-Three weeks later, early in the morning on May 17, 1945, Weber was picked up by civilians from his factory office at Via del Timavo 18.
+At the end of the Italian Civil War, Bologna was liberated on April 21 of 1945 by the Italian Co-belligerent Army.
+Three weeks later, early in the morning on May 17, 1945, Weber was picked up by a group of civilians from his factory office at Via del Timavo 18.
 He was never seen again, presumably executed by the Italian resistance movement.

-Following his disappearance, Fiat eventually assumed control of the company in 1952.
+Following Weber's disappearance, his family sold the company to Fiat in 1952.

-In the Certosa di Bologna there is an empty tomb with his name written "Edoardo Weber".
+In the Certosa di Bologna there is an empty grave with his name written "Edoardo Weber".
 His widow Anna (1897–1985) wrote a biography in 1972.